-For one, pork in any form is just plain delicious and a fresh ham, which includes both white and dark meat, has some seriously robust meaty flavor.
+Pork in any form is just plain delicious, and a fresh ham, which includes both white and dark meat, has some seriously robust meaty flavor.
 This section of the pig — the leg — has a lot of connective tissue that requires long cooking — about 20 minutes per pound to be exact — but as the fat and tissue melt with the heat you are left with tender and delicious meat.

 Unlocking the true potential of a holiday ham lies in the glaze: a sweet, slightly acidic mixture that reduces and thickens to generously coat the pork and penetrate deep within its scores.
 (Are you excited for leftovers yet?)
 Also, if you use a bone-in ham you’ll not only have better-flavored pork, you can also reuse the bone to reinforce soups and stock.